Lawliet2409/PBI-Projects/README.md

  *********   To View any Dashboard, Download the pbix file alongwith the corresponding dataset and load the dataset in powerBI first before opening the pbix file    *********

-*****change data source to /[path where you downloaded the dataset] to prevent any errors******
+*****change data source to /[path where you downloaded the dataset] to prevent any errors*****

 ******************************************************************************WIP(work in progress)   ********************************************

-Anlytics using open source data  to provide Insights on current trends and patterns in various fields for overall developement of a state
+Analytics using open source data  to provide Insights on current trends and patterns in various fields for overall developement of a state